quyen1903/CellPhoneS_Clone/Readme.txt

-This project created base on someone project on the internet :v (we can use cmd or powershell but i suggest to use gitbash)
+This project created base on someone project on the internet :v (I suggest to use gitbash)

-First inside server folder we type command npm run start
+First inside server and client folder we use command type command npm install --force
+Wait about one minute(depend on your computer)

+Next in server folder, we use command npm run start

-then open another git process on client folder(do not cd because it can interrupt our server) and use this command set NODE_OPTIONS=--openssl-legacy-provider
+then open another git process on client folder(do not cd because it can interrupt our server) and use this command export NODE_OPTIONS=--openssl-legacy-provider

-in cse we use gitbash(as I recommmend) export NODE_OPTIONS=--openssl-legacy-provider

-"this command to create env for node to run " now we npm run start client side enjoy, have fun!!!!!!!
+"this command to create env for node to run " now in client folder use command npm run start

+browser automatically open our web or we can open up manually by type: localhost:3000

+enjoy, have fun!!!!!!!